 Example 2

-You are set to get a £25,000 dividend payment.
-This will be your only income for the year.
+You receive a £25,000 dividend payment.
+This is your only income for the year.

-- The first £500 is covered by the annual dividend allowance
+- The first £500 is tax-free due to the annual dividend allowance

 - The next £12,570 is covered by your tax-free Personal Allowance